Azerbaijan leader Aliyev eyes third term in presidential poll

 “I will vote for Aliyev because he has done a lot for our country...
 I don’t want Azerbaijan to return to chaos and I don’t trust the opposition at all,” said Sabina Guluzade, 52, a schoolteacher in Baku.

-Polls close at 7 p.m.
+Polls open at 8 a.m.
+(0300 GMT) and close at 7 p.m.
 (1400 GMT).
 First official preliminary results are expected within hours of polls closing.
+(Editing by Steve Gutterman and Tom Pfeiffer)